Elena Radionova: 2013–14 season: Senior international debut

 Radionova made her senior international debut at the 2013 Nebelhorn Trophy.
 Placing first in both programs, she won the gold medal by a margin of more than 25 points over two-time world champion Miki Ando from Japan.
 The 2013 Skate America was Radionova's first senior Grand Prix event.
 She was awarded the bronze medal at Skate America and then silver at the 2013 NHK Trophy, while gold at both events went to Japan's Mao Asada, whose skating Radionova admires.
 Radionova's results qualified her to her first Grand Prix Final.
 At the event in Fukuoka, Japan, she finished fourth overall.

 Radionova won the bronze medal at the 2014 Russian Championships after placing third in both the short and long program.
 Though an injury caused her to miss the Russian junior nationals, she was later added to the Russian team for the 2014 World Junior Championships.
-At the event, Radionova became the first ladies' single skater to repeat as World Junior champion.
+At the event, she became the first ladies' single skater to repeat as World Junior champion.
 Scoring 66.90 points in the short program, 127.39 in the free skate, and 194.29 for the combined total, she broke junior-level ladies' records previously held by Mirai Nagasu and Yulia Lipnitskaya.
 Radionova, Serafima Sakhanovich, and Evgenia Medvedeva produced Russia's second consecutive sweep of the World Junior ladies' podium.
-During the off-season, Radionova performed in various Russian cities with Show of the Champions and in Korea with Igor Bobrin's Theatre on Ice.
+During the off-season, she performed in various Russian cities with Show of the Champions and in Korea with Igor Bobrin's Theatre on Ice.